JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-08-docker-revel-appengine.md

 ** note:  I recently updated this post to make sure all of the commands still work. **

-I've spent some time recently using [go](http://jbeckwith.com/2015/01/04/comparing-go-and-dotnet/) for my side web projects.
+I've spent some time recently using [the Go programming language](http://jbeckwith.com/2015/01/04/comparing-go-and-dotnet/) for my side web projects.
 The Go standard libraries are minimal by design - meaning it doesn't come with a prescriptive web framework out of the box.
 The good news is that there are a ton of options:

 - [Revel](https://revel.github.io/)
 - [Gin](https://github.com/gin-gonic/gin)